Girls volleyball: St. Charles North survives late surge to hand Oswego its first loss

 “We knew we needed to start off 10 times stronger than they will because if we start off stronger than they will, they’ll get into a rut, which they did,” Burgdorf said.
 “It just set us off strong from the start and built our confidence so much more.”

-Despite not winning the set, Oswego coach Gary Mosley said that that stretch was crucial for some big runs to keep pace with North in the second set.
+Despite not winning the set, Oswego coach Gary Mosley said that stretch was crucial for some big runs to keep pace with North in the second set.

 “That’s all you can ask for in the moment,” Mosley said.
-“Even if you drop that set, we instilled that momentum, and that’s what we did in the second set and had some good runs right away.
-But a couple things stole some energy, and you’ve got to be able to persevere.”
+“Even if you drop that set, we instilled that momentum and that’s what we did in the second set and had some good runs right away.
+But a couple things stole some energy and you’ve got to be able to persevere.”

 “That’s a team where you’ve got to meet the moment,” Mosley said.
 “We can learn from the things we did well and the things we didn’t do so well.
-Due to my inability to get them there, they weren’t able to, and that’s on me.
+Due to my inability to get them there, they weren’t able to and that’s on me.
 So I’ve got to get better at getting them better.”